AliNajafi1998/AliNajafi1998/README.md

 My name is **Ali Najafi** and I'm a Machine Learning Engineer.

-I using Python to develop AI models.
+I use Python to develop AI models.

 I'm interested in solving Natural-Language-Processing-related challenges using Machine Learning Algorithms.